kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

 ```

 ### Inference Service fails to start
-If you see other exit code from the revision status you can further check the pod status
+If you see other exit codes from the revision status you can further check the pod status.
 ```bash
 kubectl get pods -l model=sklearn-iris sklearn-iris-predictor-default-rvhmk-deployment-867c6444647tz7n   1/3     CrashLoopBackOff        3          80s
 ```

-if you see the `CrashLoopBackOff`, check the `kfserving-container` log to see more details where it fails, the error log is usually propagated on revision container status also.
+If you see the `CrashLoopBackOff`, then check the `kfserving-container` log to see more details where it fails, the error log is usually propagated on revision container status also.
 ```bash
 kubectl logs sklearn-iris-predictor-default-rvhmk-deployment-867c6444647tz7n  kfserving-container [I 200517 04:58:21 storage:35] Copying contents of /mnt/models to local